NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

 ### What is and is not supported

-Two-dimensional simulations, with a planar monitor normal to a coordinate axis lying in a homogeneous region.
-The three-dimensional case additionally needs the s/p rotation by azimuth, with its removable singularity at normal incidence, and raises rather than guessing.
+Two- and three-dimensional Cartesian simulations, with a planar monitor normal to a coordinate axis lying in a homogeneous region — a line in 2D, a rectangle in 3D.
 Cylindrical coordinates are not supported.

+In 3D the transverse wavevectors form a plane, and the tangential fields are resolved into the s and p directions of each one.
+A beam is therefore specified by its linear polarization rather than by a single scalar component:
+`gaussian_mode(waist, polarization=...)` builds a linearly polarized beam whose s and p content follows the azimuth.
+A spectrum that were purely s at every wavevector would instead be azimuthally polarized, carrying a vortex at normal incidence, which is rarely what is wanted.

+One consequence worth knowing when checking gradients in 3D: the *adjoint* DFT takes appreciably longer to converge than the forward one, and an under-converged adjoint produces a gradient that is wrong by a fixed factor which does not shrink with the finite-difference step — so it reads like a bug rather than like noise.
+Give the adjoint run enough time, or fix the run length so that both runs of a finite difference cover the same interval.

 A single plane is complete for the half-space above it, so unlike near2far there is no closed surface to build: the plane plus the hemisphere at infinity already